mickelson/attract/Layouts.md

 <a name="Text" />
 #### `fe.Text` ####

 The class representing a text label in Attract-Mode.
-Instances of this class are returned by the `add_text()` functions and also appear in the `fe.objs` array (the Attract-Mode draw list).
+Instances of this class are returned by the `add_text()` functions and also appear in the `fe.obj` array (the Attract-Mode draw list).
 This class cannot be otherwise instantiated in a script.

 Attributes:

    * `msg` - Get/set the text label's message.
 The tokens below that appear in the 'msg' string will be substituted appropriately: